 AF:What was the process that NAFA employed in selecting a new name for the organization?

-Pratt: Every member and affiliate has been asked to participate in surveys and other forms of feedback over the pastthree years.
+Every member and affiliate has been asked to participate in surveys and other forms of feedback over the past

 At the February 2007 Board of Governors meeting, the Branding Oversight Committee was established to move this initiative to final development and implementation.
 This committee, staff, and the incoming and outgoing Boards of Trustees then met in March 2007 to make final recommendations, based on the eight months of extensive study, research, and feedback from our consultants, volunteers, and membership.